sonaljain2212/30DaysOfML/Day-2.md

 Deep-learning methods are representation-learning methods with multiple levels of representation, obtained by composing simple but non-linear modules that each transform the representation at one level (starting with the raw input) into a representation at a higher, slightly more abstract level.
 With the composition of enough such transformations, very complex functions can be learned.

-Supervised Learning
+**Supervised Learning**

 This most common form of machine learning wherein we trained the models with labeled examples.
 We compute an objective function that measures the error (or distance) between the output scores and the desired pattern of scores.
 The machine then modifies its internal adjustable parameters to reduce this error.
 These adjustable parameters, often called weights, are real numbers that can be seen as ‘knobs’ that define the input–output function of the machine.

-How does learning happen in Deep Learning systems?
+**How does learning happen in Deep Learning systems?**

 In a typical deep-learning system, there may be hundreds of millions of these adjustable weights, and hundreds of millions of labelled examples with which to train the machine.
 The learning algorithm computes a gradient vector that, for each weight, indicates by what amount the error would increase or decrease if the weight were increased by a tiny amount.
 The weight vector is then adjusted in the opposite direction to the gradient vector.
 The negative gradient vector indicates the direction of steepest descent in objective function, taking it closer to a minimum, where the output error is low on average.

-Gradient descent in simple terms: Gradient Descent is an optimization algorithm used for minimizing the cost function in various machine learning algorithms.
+**Gradient descent in simple terms**: Gradient Descent is an optimization algorithm used for minimizing the cost function in various machine learning algorithms.

-Now this gradient descent procedure could be of 3 types:
+*Now this gradient descent procedure could be of 3 types:*

-Batch Gradient Descent: we calculate the gradient on the whole dataset to perform just one update, batch gradient descent can be very slow and is intractable for datasets that don’t fit in memory.
+*Batch Gradient Descent:* we calculate the gradient on the whole dataset to perform just one update, batch gradient descent can be very slow and is intractable for datasets that don’t fit in memory.
 Not suitable for large datasets.

-Stochastic Gradient Descent: This is a type of gradient descent which processes 1 training example per iteration.
+*Stochastic Gradient Descent:* This is a type of gradient descent which processes 1 training example per iteration.
 Hence this is quite faster than batch gradient descent.
 But again, when the number of training examples is large, even then it processes only one example which can be additional overhead for the system as the number of iterations will be quite large.

-Mini-batch Gradient Descent: This one processed small batches of training examples.
+*Mini-batch Gradient Descent:* This one processed small batches of training examples.
 In this b examples where b<m are processed per iteration.
 So even if the number of training examples is large, it is processed in batches of b training examples in one go.
 Thus, it works for larger training examples and that too with lesser number of iterations.

 In practice, most practitioners use a procedure called stochastic gradient descent (SGD)